PrincetonUniversity/a100_workshop/06_cupy/README.md

 #SBATCH --constraint=a100
 ```

-And the last line should be:
+And make the last three lines appear as follows:

 ```
 # python myscript.py               # case 1